DiscoGrad/DiscoGrad/README.md

   return output;
 }
 ```
-3. In the main function, interface with the DiscoGrad API by creating an instance of the `DiscoGrad` class and a wrapper for your smooth function.
+3. In the main function, create an instance of the `DiscoGrad` class and a wrapper for your smooth function.
 Call `.estimate(func)` on the DiscoGrad instance to invoke the backend-specific gradient estimator.
 ```c++
 int main(int argc, char** argv) {
   // interface with backend and provide the CLI arguments, such as the variance